 For instance, not very long ago, cherished conservative "traditional values" included slavery, the divine right of kings, religious persecution, the subjugation of women, child labor, legalized prejudice, prohibition, and segregation.
 Conservatives fought violently to retain those backwards "traditional values."
 But people tend to have a very short memory, and they forget how wrong conservatives have always been, and still are today.
 This website's goal is to serve as a primer for open-minded folk about the conservative record... and hold the ideology that trumpets "personal responsibility" (for everybody else) personally responsible for its pathetic legacy.

 Now, you will notice that we use the terms "conservative" and "liberal" much more often than "Republican" and "Democrat."
 There's a very good reason for this.
 Through American history conservatives and liberals have shifted between parties to a significant degree.
 We can quickly get very confused if we think of Republican and Democrat as ideological constants.
 This is far from the truth.
 Republicans were once, long ago, believe it or not, the more liberal party.
 And not so long ago, most social conservatives, particularly in the South, were Democrats.
 For generations, southern black Americans voted Republican... the Party of Lincoln!
 You will often hear devious conservatives try to besmirch liberals and the modern Democratic Party by saying, "Well, you know Republicans freed the slaves, and Democrats were the KKK."
 That's technically true, but extremely deceitful.
 The more accurate and pertinent truth is that the Republican president who freed the slaves was a liberal.
 The Democrats who populated the Ku Klux Klan and fought hard to deny civil rights legislation in the 1960s were conservatives.
 Those "Dixiecrat" conservatives switched parties in the 1960s and 70s, and they must be required to take their ideological baggage with them.
 Hey, aren't they the ones always braying about how important "heritage" is?
 Then they should own up to their own heritage, which, of course, they still fully embrace.
-So this is an important example of why using the terms "conservative" and "liberal," rather than party labels, we can more clearly recognize the historic consistencies between the two opposing philosophies.
+So this is an important example of why using the terms "conservative" and "liberal," rather than party labels, allow us to more clearly recognize the historic consistencies between the two perennially opposing philosophies.

-Conservatives come in many flavors, but none of them is very tasteful.
+Conservatives come in many flavors, none of them very tasteful.
 Indeed, conservatives are either bland or bitter.
 They are very uncreative.
 They basically have one idea: they want advantage and privilege.
-Otherwise, they haven't had an original idea in hundreds (perhaps thousands) of years.
-Yet it's specifically because they are so stubbornly attached to a few very old ideas that they cause so much trouble.
+Otherwise, they haven't had an original idea in thousands of years.
+Yet it's specifically because they are so stubbornly attached to that one very old idea that they cause so much trouble.
 Simply put, they have great difficulties with change.
 But since change is the only constant in the Universe, that puts them in a prickly position: at odds with reality, and at war with the world.

 As it turns out, one of the most important unique characteristics of our species, Homo sapiens, is the ability, willingness and, indeed, evolutionary advantage, of discarding established traditions and institutions in favor of something potentially much better.
 Thus, through discovery, learning, behavior change, experimentation, innovation, and (perhaps most importantly) cooperation, emerges progress.
-Yet each of the momentuous advances in human culture were argued against by those in the tribe who wished to cling to the old ways.
+Yet each of the momentous advances in human culture were argued against by those in the tribe who wished to cling to the old ways.
 Thankfully, they eventually lose these arguments.
 Well, at least the social conservatives, or SoCons, do.
 The rich and powerful, and their corporate leviathans, let's call CorpCons, they are another matter.

 This very same tale continues throughout human history.
-We see social conservatives in every culture around the world and through the ages tenatiously clinging to hoary, old myths and customs, only to eventually be swept aside by the inexorable tide of the true human spirit: the impetus toward discovery and growth.
+We see social conservatives in every culture around the world and through the ages tenaciously clinging to hoary, old myths and customs, only to eventually be swept aside by the inexorable tide of the true human spirit: the impetus toward discovery and growth and, yes, progress.
 Conservatives were the last to give up loyalty to Zeus, Thor and the flat earth.
 Well, some still believe in the flat earth.
-Many of them still think the world is 6,000 years old, and want to teach creationism in public school.
+Many of them think the world is 6,000 years old, and want to teach creationism in public school.
 Often the collision between the old guard and advanced thinking turns violent.
-We see this in the trial of Socrates, the crucifixion of Jesus, the American Revolutionary War, the Civil War, and, in the modern world, violent fundamentalism of all stripes (note how in today's world the most violent places are usually those where the tectonic plates of conservative mythologies and religion collide - i.e. the Middle East).
+We see this in the trial of Socrates, the crucifixion of Jesus, the American Revolutionary War, the Civil War, and, in our day and age, violent fundamentalism of all stripes (note how in today's world the most violent places are usually those where the tectonic plates of conservative mythologies and religion collide - i.e. the Middle East, Northern Ireland, India-Pakistan).

 In sum, social conservatives, in particular, are the biggest losers in human history.